-Having access to Program benefits could reduce the demand for informal caregivers, which in turn could increase workforce participation (e.g., individuals may not need to take as much time off work or leave the workforce to be an informal caregiver if their loved ones have access to Program benefits) and improve productivity.
+Having access to Program benefits could reduce the demand for informal caregivers, which in turn could increase workforce participation (e.g., individuals may not need to take as much time off work or leave the workforce to be an informal caregiver if their loved ones have access to Program benefits), improve productivity, and promote workforce diversity (e.g., 58% of informal caregivers are women).

-&lt;sup>40 Caregiving Costs U.S. Economy \$25.2 Billion in Lost Productivity.
-Gallup-Healthways. (https://news.gallup.com/poll/148670/caregiving-costs-economy-billion-lost-productivity.aspx).
+&lt;sup>43 Caregiving Costs U.S. Economy \$25.2 Billion in Lost Productivity.
+Gallup-Healthways.

+(https://news.gallup.com/poll/148670/caregiving-costs-economy-billion-lost-productivity.aspx).